hsf-training/hsf-training-ml-webpage/_episodes/14-ttZ.md

 > ## Challenge to end all challenges
 > 1. Read data.csv like in the [Data Discussion lesson](https://hsf-training.github.io/hsf-training-ml-webpage/06-Data_Discussion/index.html). data.csv is in the same file folder as the files we've used so far for this new dataset.
 > 2. Convert the data to a NumPy array, `X_data_ttZ`, similar to the [Data Preprocessing lesson](https://hsf-training.github.io/hsf-training-ml-webpage/07-Data_Preprocessing/index.html).
 You may find the attribute `.values` useful to convert a pandas DataFrame to a Numpy array.
 > 3. Define an empty list `thresholds_ttZ` to hold classifier probability predictions for each sample.
+This is similar to `thresholds` in [the 'Applying to Experimental Data' lesson](https://hsf-training.github.io/hsf-training-ml-webpage/12-Experimental_Data/index.html).
 > 4. Define empty lists `weights_ttZ` and `colors_ttZ` to hold weights and colors for each sample.
+Simulated events are weighted so that the object identification, reconstruction and trigger efficiencies, energy scales and energy resolutions match those determined from data control samples.
 >
 > > ## Solution to part 1
 > > ~~~